Training structure

 Choice HAV110V

-From molecule to cell
+From molecules to cells

 4 creditsGeneral Chemistry 1 (SVSE)

-4 creditsPhysical approaches to life
+4 creditsPhysical approaches to living organisms

 3 creditsFrom cells to organisms